frankban/django-endless-pagination/doc/digg_pagination.rst

         return render_to_response(
             template, context, context_instance=RequestContext(request))

-Of course you have to split templates, but this time a container for page template is needed too, and must have a class named *endless_page_template*.
+Of course you have to split templates, but this time a container for the page template is needed too, and must have a class named *endless_page_template*.

 *myapp/entry_index.html* becomes: